Kioubit/FlapAlerted/README.md

 ### Setup notes

 The program will listen on port 1790 for incoming BGP sessions (passive mode - no outgoing connections).
 Peering multiple nodes with a single FlapAlertedPro instance is also possible in most cases.
-The 'multihop' mode in your BGP daemon (i.e bird) should be enabled to allow for running this program on the same host.
+The 'multihop' mode in your BGP daemon (i.e BIRD) should be enabled to allow for running this program on the same host.
+Note that with the latest BIRD there is a bug that requires using another IP address that belongs to the host (for example an IP from a dymmy interface) for it to correctly send bgp information to a local FlapAlertedPro instance.

 ### Commandline arguments